Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 ### Cohere Command

 When we tested out Cohere Command, it showed it was pretty good at following instructions, especially when it had to make a JSON response.
 It did better than the most models!

 But when it came to making recipes, Cohere Command had some trouble.
 It couldn't handle special diets very well, and its cooking ideas weren't very exciting.
 And when it tried to understand Dutch ingredients, it got a bit confused.
 It couldn't tell which ones were edible and which ones weren't.

 Still, even with these problems, we didn't have too much trouble getting Cohere Command set up.
 With just a few changes, we made it work.

-The implementation of the prompt to filter out the not edible ingredients was fairly simple since it didn't require much changes to the original OpenAI prompt for it to work on Cohere.
+The implementation of the prompt to filter out the not-edible ingredients was fairly simple since it didn't require many changes to the original OpenAI prompt for it to work on Cohere.

-For the prompt to generate recipes it was another story.
+For the prompt to generate recipes, it was another story.
 We had to make quite a bit more changes to the original OpenAI prompt for Cohere to understand what we want it to do.

 But while it might not have been as amazing as the OpenAI model, Cohere Command still impressed us!

 ### Meta Llama2

 When we put the Meta model Llama2 to the test, we found it pretty skilled at sorting out which ingredients were good to eat and which weren't, especially when they were in English.
 But when we tried it with Dutch ingredients, it got a bit mixed up and made some mistakes.
 It also tended to stick to basic ingredients, even when it had the chance to get creative and add whatever it wanted to the recipe.

 Just like the other models, it didn't do a great job of considering special diets.
 Setting up Llama2 was a bit tougher compared to the other models because we had to rewrite the original instructions to make them simpler and clearer.
-The original prompt of the OpenAi model was to complicated for Llama2!
+The original prompt of the OpenAI model was too complicated for Llama2

 # Used Technologies